 Final thoughts…

-However, while many of these changes can cause discomfort and frustration, the good news is that there are steps you can take to help improve your symptoms and protect your long-term eye health.
+While menopause-related eye problems can cause discomfort and frustration, the good news is there are steps you can take to help improve symptoms and protect your long-term eye health.

 Have you experienced any eye problems during menopause?
 What steps have you taken to help manage your symptoms?
 We’d be interested to hear from you in the comments below.